lekoala/silverstripe-multilingual/README.md

 The `LangHelper` class provide a consistent i18n function regardless of Fluent being installed or not.

+You can call global translation under the "Global" entity.
+These are accessible with LangHelper::globalTranslation or g() shortcut.

 ## Improved text collector task

 ![ConfigurableI18nTextCollectorTask](docs/ConfigurableI18nTextCollectorTask.png "ConfigurableI18nTextCollectorTask")